What is a stem of a plant? Types, full information

 Also, read – What is the function of root?

-In these plants, the old plant which is there dies, and the stems which are there keep forming a new plant.
+In these plants, the old plant that is there dies, and the stems that are there keep forming a new plant.
 That means these stems are saving these plants from extinction.

 Examples – Grass, Strawberry, etc.

-Mainly in mint and jasmine plants, a branch or stem comes out from the base of their main stem and it grows in the air for some time and then turns and touches the ground and where it touches, a plant is formed again.
-Makes it In the same way this process goes on.
-It means that the stem which is in it is creating new plants.
+In mint and jasmine plants, a branch or Stem emerges from the base of the main Stem.
+It grows in the air for some time and then turns and touches the ground.
+Where it touches, a plant is formed again.
+In the same way, this process continues.
+This means that the Stem is creating new plants.

-There are some aquatic plants like Pistia and Eichhornia (hyacinth).
-Stems emerge from their base and the stems crawl on the surface of the water at some distance these stems form another plant and then the stems from this plant go ahead by crawling on the surface of the water and again form a plant.
-This process goes on again and again and the number of plants keeps on increasing.
+Some aquatic plants, like Pistia and Eichhornia (hyacinth), have stems that emerge from their base and crawl on the surface of the water.
+At some distance, these stems form another plant, and then the stems from this plant continue crawling on the surface of the water to create another plant.
+This process continues, and the number of plants keeps increasing.

-So, friends, I hope that you would have liked the given information about what is the stem of a plant.
-If you like it then share it on your social platforms.
+So, friends, I hope that you enjoyed the information about the Stem of a plant.
+If you do, please share it on your social media platforms.

-You will find the answers to all the questions given below in the article, only you have to read the complete article.
+The answers to all the questions below are in the article; you only need to read the complete article.

-• What is a stem of a plant?
+• What is the Stem of a plant?

 • What is the node of a plant stem?